hbc/NGS_Data_Analysis_Course/sessionIII/lessons/02_Rdata_visualization.md

 **Exercise**

-1. Use what you learned previously about the `theme()` layer to make the x- and y-axis text larger (not the tick labels).
+1. Use what you learned previously about the `theme()` layer to make the text larger for x- and y-axis (not the tick labels).
 2. Also, add an appropriate title to this plot.

 ***